Attorneys for Seat Belt & Airbag Defect

 Types of Airbag Defects

-- The airbag can fail to deploy.
+- The airbag failed to deploy.

-- Airbags may come without tethers.
+- The airbags came without tethers.

 Airbag defects have caused spinal injuries, fractured necks, head and brain injuries, facial injuries, and eye injuries in motorists.
 When an airbag deploys when an accident has not occurred, it may cause a driver to lose control.

 Involving an Auto Product Liability Attorney for Airbag & Seat Belt Injuries